-So, to those of you who are in the midst of a move this summer, I get it.
-I get how stressful it is.
-And, how overwhelming all the ‘new’ can be.
+If you’re in the midst of a move this summer, I get how stressful it is.
+And, how overwhelming moving into your new can be.
 I understand wanting to be done…to get your pictures on the walls.
+So, today I wanted to share some helpful tips for settling into your new home.

 Once that was done, my Mom felt so much better about moving in.